 One of the largest wooden structures in the world will not be repaired.
-The Port of Tillamook Bay Board of Commissioners in Oregon voted this week against funding the restoration of Hangar B — a 1943 wartime Navy blimp hangar 300 metres long, 90 metres wide, and 60 metres tall.
+The Port of Tillamook Bay Board of Commissioners in Oregon voted 4-1 this week against repairing the storm-damaged roof of Hangar B — a 1943 wartime Navy blimp hangar nearly 330 metres long, 90 metres wide, and 59 metres tall.
 After 83 years of standing watch over a stretch of Pacific coastline that once hunted Japanese submarines, the hangar will be allowed to decay.

 Quick Facts